karrirasinmaki/blackpepperswing-www/pages/lindyhop.md

 ---
-meta_title: What is Lindy Hop?
+title: What is Lindy Hop?
-meta_description: Lindy hop, also called Jitterbug, is known as the ”original” afro-american swing dance.
+description: Lindy hop, also called Jitterbug, is known as the ”original” afro-american swing dance.
 Rhytmic and joyful couple dance, danced to fast and slow jazz music as it was played e.g. by Duke Ellington, Count Basie or Benny Goodman.

 header:
   shadow_opacity: 0